nicholas-long/environment/zet/20230921220840/README.md

-# list of kb scripts that i could decide whether to copy over
+# script to describe other kb scripts based on their comments

 - created script `zet/20230921220840/describe-script` to print the first comment it finds in scripts to help sorting these
-- [20230923065000](/zet/20230923065000/README.md) determining which scripts have kb references using grep
+- used this to convert kb scripts
   - i looked for non executable scripts as well
   - 2023-09-29 early AM - everything is converted!
   - 2023-10-06 now this card can serve to link together the old scripts

-# filtered list
+## filtered list
 ```bash
 # used zet/20230921220840/describe-script to print headings, but lots of them had no comments
 # then went and manually worked on them